Improving VAEs' Robustness to Adversarial Attack: Experiments

 \subsection{Visual Appraisal of Attacks}

-We first visually appraise the effectiveness of attacks on vanilla VAEs, $\beta$-TCVAEs and Seatbelt-VAEs.
-As mentioned in Section 1, Figure \ref{fig:demo_attack} shows the results of latent space attacks on three models trained on CelebA.
+We first visually appraise the effectiveness of attacks that use the $D_{KL}$ divergence on vanilla VAEs, $\beta$-TCVAEs, and Seatbelt-VAEs.
+As mentioned in Section 1, Fig~\ref{fig:demo_attack} shows the results of latent space attacks on three models trained on CelebA.
 It is apparent that the $\beta$-TCVAE provides additional resilience to the attacks compared with the standard VAE.
-Furthermore, this figure shows that the Seatbelt-VAE was sufficiently robust to almost completely thwart the adversary, producing an adversarial construction that still resembles the original input.
-Moreover, this was achieved while still producing a clearer non--adversarial reconstruction that either the VAE or $\beta$-TCVAE.
-See Appendix I for more examples.
+Furthermore, this figure shows that Seatbelt-VAEs are sufficiently robust to almost completely thwart the adversary: its adversarial construction still resembles the original input.
+Moreover, this was achieved while also producing a clearer non--adversarial reconstruction.
+One might expect attacks targeting a single generative factor underpinning the data to be easier.
+However, we find that these models protect effectively against this as well.
+For example, see Fig \ref{fig:roration_attack} for plots showing an attacker attempting to rotate a dSprites heart.

-One might expect that adversarial attacks targeting a single generative factor underpinning the data would be easier for the attacker.
-However, we find that TC-penalised models protect effectively against these attacks as well.
-For instance, see the Appendix I.1 for plots showing an attacker attempting to rotate a dSprites heart.
+In both figures we follow the method of \citet{Gondim2018} to plot attacks.
+Those shown are representative of the adversarial inputs the attacker was able to find over the 50 different values of $\lambda$.
+The Seatbelt-VAE input only undergoes a small perturbation because it is sufficiently robust that the attacker is not able to make the reconstruction look more like the target image in any meaningful way, such that the optimiser never drifts far from the initial input.
+Note that the $\beta$-TCVAE is also robust here.
+The attacker is unable to induce the desired adversarial reconstruction, even though the attack may be of large magnitude.
+In contrast, attacks on vanilla-VAEs are able to move through the latent space and find a perturbation that reconstructs to the adversary’s target image.